aerni/statamic-factory/README.md

 ## Basic Usage

 Before you go crazy whipping up fake goodies, you need to let the Factory know what fields you want it to create.
 You do so by defining a `factory` key on each field in your blueprint that you want to fake.
-The value of the key is a Faker formatter for simple fieldtypes or an array of options for advanced fieldtypes like a grid.
+The value of the key is a Faker formatter for simple fieldtypes and an array of options for advanced fieldtypes like a grid.
 Please consult the [Faker Documentation](https://github.com/fzaninotto/Faker) for available formatters.

 This is an example blueprint for a collection of people:
 ```yaml